 MHL is the knowledge and skills necessary to pursue positive mental health.
 It increases people’s resilience and control over their mental health and ability to cope with the stressors and challenges in life.
 Integrating MHL into daily situations enhances appropriate help-seeking behavior.

 - understanding how to achieve and maintain good mental health

 - decreasing stigma related to mental disorders

 - enhancing help-seeking efficacy

-On My Mind lesson plans teach developmentally appropriate knowledge and foster healthy attitudes towards mental health, addressing across all four components.
-On My Mind also aims to improve skills which can aid students to appropriately identify individual needs and to seek help for themselves and others.
-Social and emotional learning (SEL) is robustly supported by research in its role in achieving and maintaining good mental health in schools.
-SEL is a process that can contribute to improving an individual’s well-being through learning to better understand and manage emotions, setting and achieving positive goals, feeling and showing empathy for others, establishing and maintaining positive relationships, and fostering resilience in the face of stressors (CASEL 2020).
-On My Mind draws from the field of SEL in order to ensure that students are supported in developing necessary skills and competencies which support their mental health, including self-awareness, self-management, social awareness, relationship skills, and responsible decision making.
+On My Mind lesson plans teach developmentally appropriate knowledge and foster healthy attitudes towards mental health.
+It also aims to improve skills which can aid students to appropriately identify individual needs and to seek help for themselves and others.
+SEL is a process that can contribute to improving an individual’s well-being through learning to better understand and manage emotions, setting and achieving positive goals, feeling and showing empathy for others, establishing and maintaining positive relationships, and fostering resilience in the face of stressors.